port80labs/git-pivotal/readme.markdown

  * git accept
 * Add verbosity and dry-run support to commands to communicate to the users what commands will be run
 * Add before/after hooks extension points so people do not have to modify the project in order to do something custom.
-  * e.g. if you want to build a changelog as card's are finished, this should be able to be done by hooking into the "git finish" command and not require altering the code-base
+  * e.g. if you want to build a changelog as story's are finished, this should be able to be done by hooking into the "git finish" command and not require altering the code-base
 * better support for handling merge conflicts (_this may be nothing more than communicating better to the user if a merge conflict happens when issuing a command_)

 The main vision for this is simple: Encourage and support good practices and be flexible.